Lifting a prohibition entry Ukraine

 When can you apply?

-Normally, it must be at least two years since you left Norway.
+Normally, one year must have passed since you left Norway.

 How to apply

 1. Gather the necessary documents

 - your passport or other proof of identity and a copy of all the pages in your passport

 - documentation of the date of departure from Norway, for example an exit stamp in your passport or tickets that shows when you left Norway

 - documentation showing the reasons why you want to travel to Norway, for example a medical certificate or a summons to attend a court case

 - if you were expelled from Norway because of a criminal offence, you must submit a new, dated certificate of good conduct from the country where you live now.

 The documents must be in Norwegian or English.
 If you submit documents in other languages, you must enclose a translation by an authorised translator.